 “Here’s hoping that all of the politicians/reporters/residents riding hard for #WeAreBaltimore will remember all of this love and good grace when the camera turns off and we are screaming and shouting and marching for change because Poe Homes is without water, our kids need YouthWorks jobs, our schools are deathly hot or freezing cold, we feel that our complaints are going unheard, our children are still suffering from lead paint poison and we rally behind our squeegee enterprisers.”

 The late and pallid response by Republican Governor Larry Hogan that Baltimore “is truly the very heart of our state” also played poorly in the city.

 Fox & Friends

-Trump was clearly responding to Cummings’ tough questioning of the head of the Department of Homeland Security last week over the conditions for children held in detention facilities at the U.S. Mexico border.
+Trump was clearly responding to Cummings’ tough questioning of the head of the Department of Homeland Security last week over the conditions for children held in detention centers at the U.S.-Mexico border.